wamp-proto/wamp-proto/spec/basic.md

  * HTTP 1.0/1.1 long-polling

---- how does HTTP 1.0/1.1 work with the "bi-directional" requirement? ---
---- http request for send, http request (long-polling) for server send---
+Here, the bi-directionality requirement for the transport is implemented by using long-polling for the server-side sending of messages.

 Other transports such as HTTP 2.0 ("SPDY"), raw TCP or UDP might be defined in the future.

-## Messages
+## Mandatory Messages

 All WAMP messages are of the same structure, a `list` with a first element `MessageType` followed by one or more message type specific elements: